 Careful preparation is a must.
-Here, then, are the ten essential pieces of advice that should be followed by any ex-pat parent facing the challenge of family breakdown.
+Here, then, are some essential pieces of advice that should be followed by any expat parent facing the challenge of family breakdown.

 Wherever you are, seek advice from a good local lawyer with experience of international family law.
 The pressure to speak to the first lawyer with a decent grasp of your native tongue is very hard to resist, but it is far more important to get good advice.
-I once had to help pick up the pieces of a case where an English mother had relied on the advice of a German tax lawyer, who spoke good English but lacked adequate knowledge of the relevant family law.
 The local embassy or consulate can help you find an appropriate lawyer.

-Make sure that time is on your side – not your spouse’s
+Make sure that time is on your side

-I have dealt with cases in which proceedings have been issued in different countries, literally minutes apart.
+There are many cases in which proceedings have been issued in different countries, literally minutes apart.
 For the party filing last, there is no second chance.
-Delay filing your papers, and you risk disabling your case from the start.
+Delay filing your papers and you risk disabling your case from the start.

 If you believe your partner is planning to flee with your children, you need to ensure that you receive the best possible advice about your rights as a parent with regard to cross-border child movements.

-Unfortunately, this advice had failed to recognise the significance of the first few hours in child custody cases, or the complications of cross-border separations.
-When he did apply to have the children brought back to their natural residence, the court ruled that the time delay was too great and no action could be taken.
+Poor advice might fail to recognize the significance of the first few hours in child custody cases, or the complications of cross-border separations.
+When applying to have the children brought back to their natural residence, a court could rule that the time delay was too great and no action could be taken.

 Even though your children are your first priority, you mustn’t forget that it is in their interest for you to secure your own future.
-Secure your assets.
-This is especially important if your liquid assets are held in joint accounts: it may be some time before you are in a position to sell property or company shares, and in the meantime you will need to pay your way.
+Securing assets is especially important if your liquid assets are held in joint accounts: it may be some time before you are in a position to sell property or company shares.
+In the meantime, you’ll need to pay your way.
 If possible, ensure that your spouse doesn’t have sole access to your assets.

 Do you suspect that your partner may try to hide assets?
-If so, your English lawyer can apply for a ‘Worldwide Mareva.’
-This is an injunction that places legal restrictions on a party’s financial transactions, worldwide.
-Additional measures can also be taken – for example, at Stowe Family Law, we employ a team of forensic accountants to ensure that wealthy partners do not hide their assets in offshore havens.
+If so, your lawyer can apply for a worldwide Mareva injunction.
+This is an injunction that places legal restrictions on a party’s financial transactions worldwide.
+Some law firms can also ensure that wealthy partners do not hide their assets in offshore havens.

 As a final point, do not rely on your understanding or assumptions of family law.
 As more cases are heard that involve international child custody issues, the law can change frequently and at dizzying speed.

 Separation is never easy, particularly when children are involved.
 As more families find themselves separating across borders, this area of law is constantly evolving.
-Recent attempts to harmonise the law across the EU drew fire from several quarters, while courts in different countries are tentatively trying to use law from a claimant’s home state in an attempt to deliver fairer settlements.
+Recent attempts to harmonize the law across the European Union drew fire from several quarters, while courts in different countries are tentatively trying to use law from a claimant’s home state in an attempt to deliver fairer settlements.